DJMare/express_http_RequestAndResponse_CheckingAgainstArray-/README.md

 # http_RequestAndResponse_CheckingAgainstArray
-A express http request and response app using req.query to check against an array and view in Postman.
+An express http request and response app using req.query to check against an array and view in Postman.

 COMMAND PROMPT